ZurichMedTech/s4l-manual/docs/what_is_sim4life.md

 The full-featured **Sim4Life.web** platform can be accessed in one of two ways:
 * [**sim4life.io**](https://sim4life.io/) - Intended for businesses.
 Functions on a pay-per-use model.
 * [**sim4life.science**](https://sim4life.science/) - Intended for academic research groups.
-Funcitons on a pay-per-use model, with an academic discount.
+Functions on a pay-per-use model, with a significant academic discount.

 A full comparison of the different versions of **Sim4Life** can be found on our website at [sim4life.swiss/specifications](https://sim4life.swiss/specifications).

 <p align="center">  <img src="assets/vip3.png"> </p>

+You can log in at https://sim4life.io or https://sim4life.science with a valid email address and password combination.
+If you don't have a user account yet, please request your login via ```Request Account``` on the [**sim4life.io** webpage](https://sim4life.io/) or the [**sim4life.science** webpage](https://sim4life.science/).

 Please contact support@sim4life.io for further details.

 > **_NOTE:_** Existing **Sim4Life** desktop users can easily create an account and start using **sim4life.io** or **sim4life.science**  immediately on the browser without any installation.
 The simulation files generated using the desktop version are fully compatible and can be smoothly migrated in the **sim4life.io** or **sim4life.science** platform by simply uploading them to the online platform.